martinmessina13/omp/README.md

 Processing (ICASSP), May 2011, pp. 329–332.).

 The algorithm uses the sparse representation (SR) framework along with DCT (Discrete Cosine Transform) or DGT (Discrete Gabor Transform) overcomplete dictionaries and solves a constrained least-squares optimization problem to estimate clipped, degraded or missing samples in audio signals.

-A demostration is provided in the Jupyter notebook demo.ipynb.